 Paddle Core

 The Vatic Pro Alchemy paddle comes in 13.5mm and 16mm.
-The polymer cores are highly regarded for their ability to absorb and dampen shock, providing players with a comfortable and controlled feel during play.
 The Vatic Pro Alchemy’s polymer core contributes to its balanced performance, offering players the responsiveness they need for quick exchanges at the net and the power required for effective drives and smashes.
 Let’s talk about 16mm and 13.5mm in detail.

 16mm